WilliamKSilva/cs-notes/operating-systems/processes.md

 - Create: You need a way to create new process, like the one that is executed when you double click an App icon.
-- Destroy: Some process quit by alone without you to do nothing, but sometimes you maybe will need to quit the program by yourself, so a command for that is pretty good.
+- Destroy: Some process quit by themselves without you need to do nothing, but sometimes you maybe will need to quit the program by yourself, so a command for that is pretty good.
 - Wait: Maybe you will need to wait a process to stop running.